NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 Following up on Doug Baldwin's apparently-iffy status for Sunday's game at San Francisco.
 He's missed three and a half games this season.
 Here are Russell Wilson's 2018 passing numbers with and without Baldwin on the field: https://t.co/5U3ZSluZ0p

-There's also fear of complacency in a proverbial "trap game."
-The Rams have already clinched the NFC West, and Seattle holds a two-win cushion over all other wild-card contenders for the No. 5 seed.
-Perhaps that would cause trepidation if the Seahawks were properly favored by at least a full touchdown, but they have two more weeks to take it easy following a favorable Sunday matchup.
+There's also fear of complacency in a proverbial trap game.
+The Los Angeles Rams have already clinched the NFC West, and Seattle holds a two-win cushion over all other wild-card contenders for the No. 5 seed.

+Perhaps that would cause trepidation if the Seahawks were properly favored by at least a full touchdown, but they have two more games to take it easy in following Sunday's favorable matchup.